uber/cadence/docs/04_glossary.md

 while a workflow execution employs multiple decision tasks.

 ### Task List
-A queue that is persisted inside a Cadence service.
-When a workflow requests an activity execution, Cadence service creates an activity task and puts it into a *Task List*.
-Then a client-side worker that implements the activity receives the task from the *Task List* and invokes an activity implementation.
-For this to work, the *Task List* name that is used to request an activity execution and the name used to configure a worker must match.
+Common name for [activity task lists](#activity-task-list) and [decision task lists](#decision-task-list)

 ### Task Token
 A unique correlation ID for a Cadence activity.
+Activity completion calls take either task token or DomainName, WorkflowID, ActivityID arguments.

 ### Worker
 Also known as a *worker service*.
 A service that hosts the workflow and